typora/support.typora.io/_posts/reference/2019-01-16-License Agreement.md

 - **“Beta version”** the license for the Software for public testing before version 1.0.
 - **“Stable version”** versions with version number equal or greater than 1.0, exclude Beta versions.
 - **“Dev version”** versions with version number ending with ""-dev", those versions are used for public testing purpose after v1.0.
 - **“Full version”** the license for the Software for the term specified on the webpage of the store where You purchase the license, or in any applicable agreement concerning the purchase of the license (as stand-alone product or as part of a subscription) to Use the Software.
-This license is when Typora reaches v1.0.
 - **“Trial version”** the license for the Software for the term of N days to Use the Stable version of Software for the sole purpose of testing and evaluating the Software.
 (N will be decided by us in future).
 This license is when Typora reaches v1.0.
 - **“Updates”** any modified versions and updates of, and additions to the Software (excluding upgrades of the Software);
 - **"Major Update"** updates that introduce major version number changes, for example, from 1.x to 2.x is a  Major Update, from 1.1.x to 1.2.x is not.